 Conclusion

 Project integration management is crucial.
-It represents one of the most important reasons why a project management methodology is needed and yet there continues to be a high report of projects that fail to deliver as intended.
+It is a key reason why a project management methodology is needed.
+However, many projects continue to report failure to deliver as intended.

-The project management body of knowledge (PMBOK) acknowledges that the framework is not a ‘one-size-fits-all’ approach and needs to be tailored to each setting.
+The project management body of knowledge (PMBOK) acknowledges that the framework is not a ‘one-size-fits-all’ approach.
+It needs to be tailored to each setting.
 But with this tailoring comes the risk of the framework being inadequate to meet performance requirements.

 The PMBOK provides suggestions of the minimal components of a project integration plan.
 This framework can be used to support your team’s existing efforts to develop an effective project structure.